 If you have properly assembled any of the above metal beds they shouldn’t squeak, scrape, or move while you’re sleeping or even during sexual activity.
 These beds feature superior craftsmanship with rigid metal parts that come together in one strong support piece.

-The average mattress is 6 to 8 inches, but all queen size bed frames should be designed to accommodate a layered mattress up to 12 inches.
+The average mattress is 6 to 8 inches, but all queen bed frames should be designed to accommodate a layered mattress up to 12 inches.
 This level of support also includes support for your weight and a partner’s weight.

 Typically most bed frames come with the tools and instructions needed to assemble them; if they do not you’ll often only need an allen wrench and a screwdriver.